 These are general guidelines for recovering from breast cancer surgery.
 Always follow your doctor's specific instructions for care after your operation.

 How Do I Care for My Drainage Device?

 After your surgery, you may be discharged from the hospital with an external drainage device in place.
 The drains will remove and collect fluid from the surgery site.
 Your doctor will show you how to care for the device before you leave the hospital.
 This usually includes emptying the drains, measuring the fluid, and keeping an eye out for any problems.

 The amount of fluid that drains will gradually decrease.
 The fluid color may also change from a cherry red to a yellow-red, and then to a straw color.
-Usually the drainage system is removed within a week after surgery.
+Usually the drainage system is removed within 1 to 3 weeks after surgery.

 When Can I Get My Incision Wet?